30 healthy school snacks for active kids

 Steph Tilley is a dietetic intern working with registered dietitian Kim Wagner Jones in Calgary.

 What does that look like in terms of snack options?
 Pick some things from these lists to fuel your active child and save yourself hassle and money.
 Best of all, you always know what is in the snacks you bring from home.
-No hidden sugar, salt, or unhealthy fats.
+No added sugars, salt, or unhealthy fats.

 Carbohydrate foods